 FIX: First, identify if you need to take your carburetor apart to clean it.
 Make sure you are getting fuel to the carburetor.
 If you are not, check for a restriction in the fuel line, fuel filter, or fuel pump.

 Next, remove the air filter from the air filter housing.
 Spray carburetor cleaner into the air intake.

 Start your engine to see if it will run.
 If your lawn mower starts and won’t continue to run, you will need to remove your carburetor and take it apart for cleaning.
 Check out this article for help with disassembling and cleaning the carburetor on your Kubota mower.

 A Kubota fuel cap is designed to vent allowing air to pass through the cap.
 The vent can become plugged in and prevent airflow.
 When this happens, the fuel tank becomes a vacuum and doesn’t allow fuel to leave the fuel tank.

 You may be able to determine whether your fuel cap is clogged by starting your mower and allowing it to run with and without the fuel cap.
 If the engine runs okay without the fuel cap, but eventually shuts off or begins to run sluggish with the fuel cap in place, you may have a plugged fuel cap.

 FIX: You can attempt to clean your fuel cap to unclog the vent.
 If this doesn’t work, purchase a new Kubota fuel cap.

-It’s important to take care of your fuel system to minimize the clogging and damage of your fuel components and engine.
+It’s important to take care of your fuel system to minimize clogging and damage to your fuel components and engine.
 To protect your fuel system, you must start out using the right kind of gas.
-Simplicity gas-powered lawn mowers require an unleaded gasoline with a minimum octane-rating of 87 and a maximum 10% ethanol content.

-Adding a fuel additive to reduce moisture and stabilize your fuel will help minimize clogging and running issues due to old fuel in your Simplicity.
+Adding a fuel additive to reduce moisture and stabilize your fuel will help minimize clogging and running issues due to old fuel in your Kubota.